San Diego Zoo Safari Park Discount Tickets & Tips

-2. Combo Passes that include Zoo Safari Park
+2. Combo Attraction Discount Passes for Zoo Safari Park

-The Go San Diego Card is my top pick for their “build your own” feature and smart phone option.
-You can choose as few as two attractions or activities and save 20% or more, including San Diego Zoo Safari Park.
+The save 20% or more with the Go San Diego Pass is my top pick, now that they have a “build your own” feature and smart phone option.
+You can choose as few as two attractions or activities, including San Diego Zoo Safari Park.
 If you’re planning to visit more than one San Diego attraction over a few weeks, combo passes can be the best way to go.

-San Diego’s Fab 4 Combo Deal is another Combo Pass worth a look.
+San Diego’s Fab 4 Combo Deal is another attraction discount card worth a look.
 This one saves you $59 when you visit four popular attractions: San Diego Zoo Safari Park, San Diego Zoo, Legoland California, and SeaWorld San Diego.

 3. Kids Free October

 If you’re planning to go in October you’re in luck.
 They usually participate in the San Diego tradition of “Kids Go Free October” when children (ages 3-11) get in free any day in October.

 4. Child/Senior Discount